Communication with God

 "Your kingdom come.
 Your will be done in earth, as it is in heaven" (Matt.6:10 KJV).See also Matt.9:35.

 For centuries people have been repeating the words of Matthew 6:10 without having the slightest understanding of the awesome implications of what they are saying.
-It is truly remarkable that Jesus spoke so much about the Kingdom of God and his Father's will (i.e. purpose) for humanity, yet so little has been taught about this world altering doctrine.
+It is truly remarkable that Jesus spoke so much about the Kingdom of God and his Father's will (i.e., his purpose) for humanity, yet so little has been taught about this world altering doctrine.

-One of the reasons that this model is to be the basis for one's communication with the Father is that it is a reminder that the purpose for one's existence and call to salvation in this age is to become a part of the Father's spiritual Family and Kingdom and to be among those who will rule over his future kingdom on earth in order to help fulfill his will (i.e., purpose) for the creation of humanity.
+One of the reasons that this model is to be the basis for one's communication with the Father is that it is a reminder that the purpose for one's existence and call to salvation in this age is to become a part of the Father's spiritual Family and Kingdom and to be among those who will rule over his future kingdom on earth in order to help fulfill his will (i.e., his purpose) for the creation of humanity.

 Understanding the purpose for one's existence and calling not only helps one to understand what is important to the Father but also it helps one to prioritize one's life and know what kind of communications and requests are pleasing to the Father.